klust/LUMI-BE-training-materials/docs/intro-evolving/07_Binding.md

 The values for `GPU_ORDER` are easily read from the second column of the table with the mapping that we prepared.
-The cores to use for the pure MPI run are also easily read from the table: sinply take the first core of each line and add 1 to skip the reserved core on CCD0 and possible extra reserved cores on the other CCDs in a future update of LUMI.
+The cores to use for the pure MPI run are also easily read from the table: simply take the first core of each line.
 Finally, to build the mask, we used some bash trickery.
 We first define the bash array `CCD_MASK` with the mask for each chiplet.
 As this has a regular structure, this is easy to build.
 Then we compose the mask list for the CPUs by indexing in that array, where the indices are easily read from the third column in the mapping.